What is pulmonary embolism?

-- Clot removal — in severe cases, your doctor can remove the clot using a catheter threaded through the vessels.
+In severe cases, your doctor can remove the clot using a catheter threaded through the vessels.

-- Vena cava filter — some patients may need a vena cava filter inserted into the body’s main vein (inferior vena cava).
+Some patients may need a vena cava filter inserted into the body’s main vein (inferior vena cava).
 A vena cava filter can prevent clots from reaching the lungs.
 Patients who are not candidates for anticoagulant medications or the medications do not work quickly enough are candidates for this medical procedure.

 Recovery from pulmonary embolism

 Prevention is key to preventing future pulmonary embolisms.
 Preventive measures you can take to prevent pulmonary embolisms include:

 - Taking blood thinners before and after surgery